MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 ---
 # What is Azure Kubernetes Service on Azure Stack HCI?

 Azure Kubernetes Service on Azure Stack HCI is a Kubernetes-based orchestrator that automates running containerized applications on clusters that use Azure Stack HCI.
-Orchestrators such as the open-source Kubernetes automate much of the work involved with deploying and managing multiple containers, but can be complex to set up and maintain.
-Azure Kubernetes Service (AKS) on Azure Stack HCI simplifies setting up Kubernetes on-premises, making it quicker to get started hosting Linux and Windows containers.
+Orchestrators such as the open-source Kubernetes automate much of the work involved with deploying and managing multiple containers.
+However, Kubernetes can be complex to set up and maintain.
+Azure Kubernetes Service (AKS) on Azure Stack HCI helps simplify setting up Kubernetes on-premises, making it quicker to get started hosting Linux and Windows containers.

 Azure Kubernetes Service on Azure Stack HCI is in preview, and has no added cost during preview.
 To get started, [register for the preview](https://aka.ms/AKS-HCI-Evaluate), then see [Set up Azure Kubernetes Service on Azure Stack HCI](setup.md).
 To instead use a hosted Kubernetes service in Azure, see [Azure Kubernetes Service in Azure](/azure/aks/intro-kubernetes).

 The following sections discuss some of the reasons to use Azure Kubernetes Service on Azure Stack HCI, then answer some common questions about the service and how to get started.

-[//]: # (This article should talk about what the service/feature is about.
-It should ideally capture the business problem this service/feature is looking to solve and some typical use cases where the service can be deployed)

 ## Automate management of containerized applications with Kubernetes

 Containers are a technology for packaging and running Windows and Linux applications across diverse environments on-premises and in the cloud.
 Containers provide a lightweight, isolated environment that makes apps easier to develop, deploy, and manage.
 Containers start and stop quickly, making them ideal for apps that need to rapidly adapt to changing demand.
-The lightweight nature of containers also make them a useful tool for increasing the density and utilization of your infrastructure.
+The lightweight nature of containers also makes them a useful tool for increasing the density and utilization of your infrastructure.

 While you can manage a few containers manually using Docker and Windows, apps often make use of five, ten, or even hundreds of containers, which is where the open-source Kubernetes orchestrator comes in.